 01 of 05

-When the toilet's acting up, most of us resort to the same, old advice: "You have to hold the handle down."
+When the toilet's acting up, most people resort to the same, old advice: "You have to hold the handle down."
 The "stuck" toilet handle is something that occurs for no obvious reason, although the cause is remarkably simple.

 You can start to understand what is happening if you simply remove the lid from the toilet and watch the parts in action as you depress the toilet handle.
 Under proper operating circumstances, the flush arm pulls on a lift chain that lifts the flapper up and away from the flush valve at the bottom of the tank to initiate the flush.

 But when there is too much slack in the chain, the flush arm cannot lift the flapper high enough to start the flush cycle—unless you hold the handle down.
 If you don't hold the handle, the flapper drops back down over the flush valve, shutting off the water flow.
 This creates the sensation that the handle is "stuck," though this is not exactly what is happening.